-4.4.11.
-CPRIT Grants Summary
+4.4.13 CPRIT Grants Summary

-Use the template provided on the CARS (https://CPRITGrants.org).
-Provide a listing of all CPRIT-funded projects of the PD or Co-PD, regardless of their connection to this application.
+Use the template provided on CARS (https://CPRITGrants.org).
+Provide a listing of all projects funded by the CPRIT Prevention program for the PD or Co-PD, regardless of their connection to this application.

-4.4.12.
-Budget and Justification
+4.4.14 Budget and Justification